One of the worst predicaments a website owner can find themselves in is to be on the wrong side of the law.

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

 The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress powered site.
-Your legal pages can be installed and set up on your site in less than one minute and the plugin licensing is very flexible, allowing you to install and use the plugin on all of your sites (even sites that you decide to sell or flip).
+Your legal pages can be installed and set up on your site in less than one minute and the license allows you to install and use this plugin on all of your websites.

-If hiring lawyers to create your legal documentation is out of your budget, then consider implementing at least some basic form of legal protection on your website until you can afford a lawyer.
+If using the services of legal experts to create your legal pages is currently out of your budget, then consider implementing at least some basic kind of legal protection on your site until you can afford to hire the services of a lawyer.

-Download the Legal Pages Generator tool below (for FREE!), or use one of the better solutions we discuss in this article, such as using ready-made legal page templates, or a plugin as described in the section below.
+Download the Legal Pages Generator software below (it’s FREE!), or consider using one of the better solutions we discuss in this article, such as using legal documentation, or a legal pages plugin as described in the section below.

-Legal Pages Generator allows you to easily generate basic legal documents for your website including ToS, Privacy Statement, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.
+Legal Pages Generator lets you easily generate necessary legal documents for your website including ToS, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.

-As stated earlier, if you make money online (or are planning to), you need to ensure that your website is compliant with all government legal requirements and any terms of service and guidelines required by 3rd-party sites that you may decide to promote or use online.
-Your website must comply with various regulations, some of which you may not be aware of.
+As stated earlier, if you do any kind of business online, you need to make sure that your website is found to comply with government regulations and the guidelines and terms of service for third-party products and services that you may decide to promote or sell online.
+Your internet presence must comply with a number of laws and regulatory guidelines, many of which you may not be aware of.

 Non-compliance puts you at risk of suffering both financial losses and the loss of your reputation.
 Why risk your money and reputation, when you can protect yourself so inexpensively?

-Legal Disclaimer: Once again, please note that we are not lawyers and we are not offering legal advice.
-Do your own due diligence and consult legal experts to ensure that your website is compliant with all legal requirements in your country or region.
+Legal Disclaimer: Once again, we are not lawyers and we are not offering legal advice.
+You must do your own due diligence and consult a legal expert about the best way to ensure that your website fully complies with all legal requirements in your country or region.

-Below is a time-saving list of websites we recommend you visit to better understand what may be required of your website to stay compliant and meet its legal requirements and guidelines:
+Here is a time-saving list of additional sites we recommend you visit to help you better understand what may be required of your website to remain compliant and meet its legal obligations:

 - FTC Advertising & Marketing Rules Of the Road